Scott Sigler

 Scott Carl Sigler is an American author of science fiction and horror and a podcaster.
-Scott is the New York Times #1 bestselling author of sixteen novels, six novellas, and dozens of short stories.
-He is the co-founder of Empty Set Entertainment, which publishes his young adult Galactic Football League series.
+Scott is a New York Times No. 1 bestselling author of twenty novels, six novellas, dozens of short stories, and thousands of podcast episodes.
+He is a co-founder of Empty Set Entertainment, which publishes his young adult Galactic Football League series.
 He lives in San Diego.

-Life and work
+Early life and education

+Sigler was born and raised in Cheboygan, Michigan, where he inherited a love of classic monster films from his father.
+His mother, a school teacher, encouraged his reading, offering him any book he wanted.